 The program integrates ethics, anatomy, physiology, basic life support, communication skills, patient assessment, trauma care and transport of the prehospital patient.
 Theprogram includes the Los Angeles County Scope of Practice 2011.

 The EMT Program prepares the student for the National Registry Exam and certification in Los Angeles County and State of California as an EMT.

 A course completion certificate is awarded to students who successfully complete the didactic portion of the class with 80% or better and pass the certifying skills exam.
 Successful completion of the EMT course provides eligibility to sit for the National Registry EMT exam and apply for certification in Los Angeles County and the State of California.

 The EMT Program is approved by the L.A.
 County EMS Agency, State of California and the National Registry of EMTs.

-For more information concerning related careers, please consult with a counselor.
+For more information concerning related careers, please make an appointment with a counselor.